 In my classroom, grammar and writing go hand-in-hand.
-I expect my students to demonstrate grade-level mastery of conventions, especially regarding grammar skills we have learned in class.
-Want to know more?
-Read about how I sequence grammar instruction.
+I want my students to demonstrate grade-level mastery of conventions when composing, especially regarding grammar skills we have already learned in class.
+If you want my insights about how to work grammar into the curriculum, you can read about how I have found success with sequencing grammar instruction.

 SECOND QUARTER WRITING SEQUENCE

-I ramp up the writing process second nine weeks by zeroing in on revising and editing.
-I use revision stations and common error PowerPoints to help students search through their printed essays with a fine-toothed comb.
+Whereas first semester has a strong focus on pre-writing, I ramp up the writing process second nine weeks by zeroing in on revising and editing.
+Revision stations, peer editing circles, and common error presentations help students search through their writing with a fine-toothed comb.
 We don’t neglect pre-writing and drafting, but my emphasis on them fades into the background.
-I’ve taught them and reminded them.
-Now, they are expected to do it.

-During this second quarter, I ease my students into my expectations about word choice and sentence fluency.
-We talk about powerful, precise words as well as how to use the thesaurus intelligently and purposefully.
+During second quarter, lessons often focus on word choice and sentence fluency.
+We talk about powerful, precise words, how to show instead of tell, and how to use the thesaurus purposefully.
 As my students revise, many of our conversations revolve around these traits of writing.

-In terms of grammar, I ask my students to demonstrate understanding of how to use and punctuate all four sentence types to create a fluid piece.
+In terms of grammar, I ask my students to demonstrate understanding of how to use and punctuate sentence types and verbals to create a fluid piece.

 THIRD QUARTER WRITING SEQUENCE

 During third nine weeks, we cover an exhaustive research writing unit.
 I take my time going over all the details of analyzing source credibility, annotating research, paraphrasing, summarizing, directly quoting, and plagiarizing.
-Students complete short paragraphs to implement understanding of each skill.
-Eventually, we write a whole research paper.
+At first, students complete short paragraphs to apply these skills.

 Because we have already covered brainstorming, drafting, revising, and editing during first semester, it’s easy to incorporate these stages of the writing process during third nine weeks.
 The new concept we study is publishing.
-Because MLA has so many formatting guidelines, students learn how to format their papers, citations, and Works Cited pages properly.
-They also share their research with the class.
+Since MLA has so many formatting guidelines, students learn how to format their papers, citations, and Works Cited pages properly.
+We talk about creative ways to publish writing, especially different formats for argumentative writing.
+Students also share their research with the class.

-By this point in the year, we’ve covered the bulk of our grammar curriculum, so students are also expected to demonstrate command of grade-level conventions.
+By this point in the year, we’ve covered the bulk of our grammar curriculum and state testing is quickly approaching, so students are also expected to demonstrate command of grade-level conventions.

 FOURTH QUARTER WRITING SEQUENCE

-At the end of the year, I don’t introduce new concepts, but we do have some fun with the skills I’ve taught throughout the year.
+At the end of the year, we have some fun with the skills I’ve taught throughout the year.
+I sprinkle in a few new, creative writing ideas as well.
 Fourth quarter is a time to play with writing, to write independently, and to write shorter pieces to keep skill sets sharp but not overburden teacher and students.